- 1 Tower crane mast

 Operation & Safety: Tower cranes regularly come under scrutiny due to their large size, perch, and prominence in the construction field.
 This scrutiny is especially heightened after accidents and other incidences.
 Many of these situations typically involve equipment defects, and inadequately-trained crane service personnel or operators.

 Scrutiny needs to be handled proactively through safe, and informed operational procedures, like having an extra man on hand to avoid tower crane collisions when more than one crane is present.
-Another preventative safety measure mandates crane service personnel be properly trained to recognize defects, damage, and other hazardous potentialities.
+Another preventative safety measure mandates crane service personnel to be properly trained to recognize defects, damage, and other hazardous potentialities.

 Anchoring & Training

-Most all cranes are heavy, but tower cranes are specifically top heavy.
+Most all cranes are heavy, but tower cranes are specifically top-heavy.
 This top-heavy structure requires precise, strong, and well-maintained anchoring to a steady foundation.
 In order to keep this anchoring secure, the crane operator must be well-trained and experienced, as jerk movements, side and shock loading, fast swinging, and abrupt stopping can all cause the crane, anchor, and concrete to prematurely wear due to stress.

 Tower Crane Repair

-Repair & Maintenance: Crane service maintenance and repair are often looked at as a troublesome expense, when it should be considered a cost saver.
-If you’ve ever had a tower crane break down, or been involved in an accident, then you understand why.
+Repair & Maintenance: Crane service maintenance and repair are often looked at as a troublesome expense when it should be considered a cost saver.
+If you’ve ever had a tower crane break down or been involved in an accident, then you understand why.
 Finding fully-trained technicians who have the knowledge to spot defects before they happen, who know which tools to use, and who can properly inspect their own welds, is much easier said than done